GerritCodeReview/plugins_multi-site/DESIGN.md

 The concept of the instance-id is very useful.
 Since other plugins could benefit from it, it will be the first candidate to move into the Gerrit core, generated and maintained with the rest of the configuration.
 Then it can be included in **all** stream events, at which time the multi-site plugin's "enveloping of events" will become redundant.

 ### Manage failures

-The broker based solutions improve the resilience and scalability of the system.
+The broker based solution improves the resilience and scalability of the system.
 But there is still a point of failure: the availability of the broker itself.
 However, using the broker does allow having a high-level of redundancy and a multi-master / multi-site configuration at the transport and storage level.